INCISIVE-Training-Inference-Framework/MaaS/README.md

 - Clean all data from the database tables -> `python3 app/manage.py flush && rm -r storage/files/*`.
 It will delete all the data from the database and all the files from the filesystem storage (the django-cleanup module does not work with the flush command unfortunately).
 - Reset the database -> `python3 app/manage.py migrate main zero`.
 It will clean all the data and tables from the database.

+## API documentation
+The Docker compose deployment also provides a Swagger API web server in port 8080 and an alpine-based service to interact with the rest of the services in the same network:
+- The MaaS init script will auto-generate the static files and the API schema YAML required for Swagger
+- The Swagger container depends on the MaaS container being healthy, so it should always execute with the static files already created